 Babies grow at a remarkable rate from the moment they are born.
 Mothers often worry about selecting the best formula to meet their babies’ needs.
 Once chosen, you may feel a bit nervous about how to prepare and store this formula safely.

-A lot of nutrients are required to support this amazing growth spurt.
-The best way to provide your baby these nutrients is through breast milk.
+A lot of nutrients are required to support the amazing growth rate of babies.
+The best way to provide your baby with these nutrients is through breast milk.
 However, some situations where challenges to breastfeeding exist necessitate formula feeding.
 It’s also become increasingly popular in recent times.

 What Nutrients Are Present In Formula

 Whether from breast milk or formula, some basic nutrients and vitamins that your growing child needs to stay healthy are: